 Peppercorns offer various health benefits due to their chemical compounds, such as piperine.
-Piperine has anti-inflammatory and antioxidant properties, making it beneficial for overall health.
+Healthline suggests that piperine has anti-inflammatory and antioxidant properties, benefiting overall health.
 Additionally, it aids digestion by stimulating the secretion of digestive enzymes, reducing issues like bloating and constipation.

 The spice is traditionally known for its ability to relieve pain and inflammation.
 Piperine inhibits the production of inflammatory mediators, providing pain relief.
 It also acts as a decongestant, helping with nasal congestion and cold and flu symptoms.

 Furthermore, it exhibits anti-cancer effects.
-Studies have shown that piperine can inhibit the growth of cancer cells and induce apoptosis (cell death) in those cells.
+Studies have shown that piperine can inhibit the growth of cancer cells, specifically prostate cancer cells and osteosarcoma cells.